Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/tabs-groups-controlgroups.md

 The [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) can be auto-generated based on the group's [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Key) property.
 For instance, a group with [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Key) of `"FontSettings"` will automatically assign `"Font Settings"` as the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) value.
 The auto-generated default can be overridden by setting the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) property.

 See the [Label and Key Tip Generation](../controls/auto-generation.md) topic for more information on auto-generated labels.

+### Label Mode

+Group labels only show by default on the ribbon when in `Classic` layout mode.
+In scenarios where a ribbon in `Simplified` layout mode should also show group labels, set the [Ribbon](xref:@ActiproUIRoot.Controls.Bars.Ribbon).[GroupLabelMode](xref:@ActiproUIRoot.Controls.Bars.Ribbon.GroupLabelMode) property to [Always](xref:@ActiproUIRoot.Controls.Bars.RibbonGroupLabelMode.Always) instead of its default value of [Default](xref:@ActiproUIRoot.Controls.Bars.RibbonGroupLabelMode.Default).

 ### Collapsed Button Key Tip (Classic layout mode only)